PeterWangIntel/crosswalk-website/Crosswalk-7-Release-Notes.md

 ### Notable bug fixes

-Bug
-[XWALK-946] - Resolution of the webapp doesn't fit to screen size on IVI [XWALK-948] - The scroll indicators will show by default on IVI [XWALK-967] - Fail to fire an event after create listener with method RTCPeerConnection.addEventListener() on IVI [XWALK-978] - Pixel game got blurred on crosswalk [XWALK-987] - The attribute orientation value of interface Screen does not exists when running the "WebAPI/screenorientation" component on IVI
-[XWALK-1037] - Open web pages in default browser instead of in-app browsing [XWALK-1125] - Music does not seamlessly loop [XWALK-1207] - Throw exception when packer tool manify css files with compressor option [XWALK-1209] - Throw exception when packer tool manify JS files with compressor option [XWALK-1231] - xwalkctl does not display the correct xpk name after update xpk on IVI [XWALK-1245] - [REG] Font rendering is weird in Crosswalk 5 [XWALK-1251] - v8 should throw exception when assigning a non float32x4 object to Float32x4Array element [XWALK-1281] - device orientation doesn't work for HexGL [XWALK-1298] - Character handling issue in manifest name field [XWALK-1302] - Fail to get correct value of "box-decoration-break" when running "WebAPI/Backgrounds" on Android OS [XWALK-1327] - Fail to get the value of “Hash” when running “WebAPI/sanityapp/AppURI” on Android OS [XWALK-1328] - Fail to get the value of “Hash” when running “WebAPI/sanityapp/AppURI” on IVI [XWALK-1329] - Fail to switch to Full Screen mode when running “WebAPI/sanityapp/FullScreen” on Android OS [XWALK-1367] - [REG] Unable to launch application in fullscreen mode [XWALK-1381] - Failed to initialize extension: libtizen_system_info [XWALK-1383] - [Android] App packaged by xwalk_app_template crashed after rebase to Chromium 35 [XWALK-1413] - [Beta]The video can not be played when running “WebAPI/sanityapp/” on Android OS [XWALK-1426] - Build error
-[XWALK-1443] - The scroll indicators does not appear when zoom in/out the picture on Tizen IVI [XWALK-1450] - Virtual keyboard does not work when launching web page on Tizen common [XWALK-1457] - No selection list displayed in the input when running “Use Case/Input” on Android OS [XWALK-1466] - [Android] make_apk_test fails when out/ has both ARM and x86 builds [XWALK-1467] - The webapp can not be installed when the Manifest name is head with special value [XWALK-1472] - The webapp can be packed when the Manifest name with Tail Escape Char BackSlash or Tail Unit Dollar [XWALK-1476] - Crosswalk crashes if the application name has a space in it [XWALK-1538] - [PnP][REG]Power consumption of HTML5 video has increased ~14% on Android/Geek [XWALK-1541] - The xpk should not be installed successfully when the Manifest icon is negative value [XWALK-1571] - Event tracing is broken in Crosswalk on Android [XWALK-1573] - [REG]Only a blank page on UI when launching the MediaPlayer app on Common image 20140424.21 [XWALK-1574] - Use TextureView and SurfaceView for embedding API [XWALK-1576] - No voice when launching the HangOnMan and MemoryGame app on Common image 20140424.21 [XWALK-1578] - The expected output is incorrect when running the rtcore test cases [XWALK-1585] - The audio file cannot be played when running “WebAPI/sanityapp/webaudio” on Android OS [XWALK-1586] - The path of the application description is incorrect when running the "tct-sp02/pm-wrt-tests" component [XWALK-1587] - Fail to set/get cookies for Application when running "tct-sp01-wrt-tests" component on generic [XWALK-1592] - [Android] Add xwalk_core_sample_apk to xwalk_builder [XWALK-1593] - [Android] Build CrosswalkSample with Eclipse.
+[XWALK-978] - Pixel game got blurred on crosswalk [XWALK-1207] - Throw exception when packer tool manify css files with compressor option [XWALK-1209] - Throw exception when packer tool manify JS files with compressor option [XWALK-1245] - [REG] Font rendering is weird in Crosswalk 5 [XWALK-1298] - Character handling issue in manifest name field [XWALK-1302] - Fail to get correct value of "box-decoration-break" when running "WebAPI/Backgrounds" on Android OS [XWALK-1327] - Fail to get the value of “Hash” when running “WebAPI/sanityapp/AppURI” on Android OS [XWALK-1329] - Fail to switch to Full Screen mode when running “WebAPI/sanityapp/FullScreen” on Android OS [XWALK-1367] - [REG] Unable to launch application in fullscreen mode [XWALK-1413] - [Beta]The video can not be played when running “WebAPI/sanityapp/” on Android OS [XWALK-1466] - [Android] make_apk_test fails when out/ has both ARM and x86 builds [XWALK-1467] - The webapp can not be installed when the Manifest name is head with special value [XWALK-1472] - The webapp can be packed when the Manifest name with Tail Escape Char BackSlash or Tail Unit Dollar [XWALK-1476] - Crosswalk crashes if the application name has a space in it [XWALK-1538] - [PnP][REG]Power consumption of HTML5 video has increased ~14% on Android/Geek [XWALK-1571] - Event tracing is broken in Crosswalk on Android [XWALK-1574] - Use TextureView and SurfaceView for embedding API [XWALK-1585] - The audio file cannot be played when running “WebAPI/sanityapp/webaudio” on Android OS [XWALK-1592] - [Android] Add xwalk_core_sample_apk to xwalk_builder [XWALK-1593] - [Android] Build CrosswalkSample with Eclipse.
-[XWALK-1599] - [REG]The running crosswalk crash when running the "Tizen/Content" component on common
-[XWALK-1608] - [Android] Can not re-enter fullscreen mode again when playing embeded video [XWALK-1613] - [Android] XWalkPreferences implementation may have memory issue [XWALK-1616] - Launching Crosswalk-Cordova ARM app on IA device doesn't report Architecture mismatch error [XWALK-1617] - Add the sample code for demonstrate the usage of some Crosswalk Embedding API [XWALK-1618] - [REG] Apk will crash when set ‘undefined’ arch option [XWALK-1620] - Refine the description for embedding api [XWALK-1623] - Launch screen display is delayed in Crosswalk 6 [XWALK-1627] - [REG] Javascript's native confirm box locks the app [XWALK-1633] - [Android] Always get IntentReceiverLeaked message when exiting app using Presentation API
+[XWALK-1608] - [Android] Can not re-enter fullscreen mode again when playing embeded video [XWALK-1616] - Launching Crosswalk-Cordova ARM app on IA device doesn't report Architecture mismatch error [XWALK-1617] - Add the sample code for demonstrate the usage of some Crosswalk Embedding API [XWALK-1618] - [REG] Apk will crash when set ‘undefined’ arch option [XWALK-1623] - Launch screen display is delayed in Crosswalk 6 [XWALK-1627] - [REG] Javascript's native confirm box locks the app [XWALK-1633] - [Android] Always get IntentReceiverLeaked message when exiting app using Presentation API